 Tube feeding or TPN (total parenteral nutrition) provides food and fluids through a tube or IV.
 It is given if you can’t chew or swallow on your own.

-Dialysis - a kidney machine cleans your blood when your kidneys can no longer work on their own.
+Dialysis is a kidney machine that cleans your blood when your kidneys can no longer work on their own.

 Hospice care is comfort care.
 It might provide food and fluids by mouth or help with bathing.
 Hospice care is given during the last stages of a terminal illness.